 You smell good today.

-You are actively smelling with a nose here, so follow with the adverb.
+You are actively smelling with your nose here, so use the adverb.

-When referring to health, use well rather than good.
+Rule 4.
+The word well can be an adjective, too.
+When referring to health, we often use well rather than good.

-Never drop the -ly from an adverb when using the comparison form.
+Rule 6.
+There are also three degrees of adverbs.
+In formal usage, do not drop the -ly from an adverb when using the comparative form.

-When this, that, these, and those are followed by nouns, they are adjectives.
+Rule 7.
+When this, that, these, and those are followed by a noun, they are adjectives.
 When they appear without a noun following them, they are pronouns.

 This house is for sale.